 - a completed NZCS 218 Bringing Personal Household Items into New Zealand (PDF 1 MB)

 - a letter of authorisation from you, giving them permission to clear your items for you

 - a list of the items, and how much they were worth when you got them

 - your items’ freight documents.

-If you live in NZ and bought items when you were visiting another country you wont have to pay duties if:
+If you live in New Zealand and bought items when you were visiting another country you will not have to pay duties if: